 Amrutha Manjunath

 Welcome!
 I am a sixth-year PhD candidate at the Department of Economics at Pennsylvania State University.
-My research interests are in international economics, labor economics, and development economics.
-I am on the job market in the 2024-25 academic year.
+I am an applied economist with research interests in spatial economics, international trade, labor economics, and development economics.

 I received my BA in Economics (major) and Mathematics (minor) from Ashoka University in 2019.